brdv/prodtest-docs/docs/tip-basics/dark-launch.md

 Another use case is when you want to dark launch a service that is not accessed through a proxy but has an internal connection. **_This use case will be explored in a later iteration._**

+Which option is best suited for you, depends on your use case.
+Basically it depends of the architecture and the origin of the request you will use.
+If you want to dark launch something that sits behind a proxy, take advantage of that proxy.
+An example implementation can be found here.
+If your use case consists of communication withing a cluster between two services, a proxy implementation of a dark launch might not suffice.
+In that case, look into other options as described here.

 ### Proxy

 A proxy - or proxyserver - is a server application that sits in between a client and a resource and that acts as an intermediary.
 The benefits of a proxy is that the client does not have to have a direct connection to the resource but can request a resource by the proxy.
 The proxy in turn passes the request to the resource and returns the response.
 This intermediary can allow you to make a copy of (a percentage of) all incoming requests and send that copy to a newer version of the resource.
 Both resources can log relevant information that in turn can be sent to a monitoring service.
 This would look as follows: